 OCTOBER 22, 2017

-House lights dimmed in a Broadway theater recently.
+House lights dimmed in a Broadway theater.
 The brassy overture of “Beautiful: The Carole King Musical” erupted from the orchestra pit.
 Toes started tapping.

 Seated one row ahead of me was a woman roughly the age of the famous singer/ songwriter, 75, swaying to the beat.
 Silver hoop earrings danced below her cropped gray hair, and a purple shawl was splayed across striped jeans.